Is the IB easier than A-Levels in Singapore? - Australian International School (AIS)

 August 1, 2024

-Are your college years just around the year?
-If so, you might find yourself at a point where you are trying to decide which education path to take next.
+Are your senior school years just around the corner?
+If so, you might find yourself at a point where you are trying to decide which education pathway to take next.

 Before entering university, you can consider taking either the A-Levels or International Baccalaureate (IB).
-Although both are great options, they are very different.
+Although both are excellent options, they are very different.

 While the IB is commonly believed to be more challenging because of the critical thinking required, it actually may not be the case for everyone.
 After all, it really boils down to your specific study goals and needs.